 If you’re a restaurateur who is looking to learn more about virtual brands or considering creating one of your own, this article is for you.

-Ghost kitchens are spaces that are used by restaurateurs exclusively for home food delivery.
-Ghost kitchens don’t have hosts, waiters or dine-in seating.
 Also called dark kitchen or virtual restaurant, ghost kitchens can be utilized by both restaurant chains that want to create designated spaces for delivery food production and restaurants that only exist digitally.

 Virtual brands, on the other hand, are digital storefronts on delivery platforms such as Uber Eats, Postmates, Caviar, and Grubhub.
 That's where the name comes from: they are called "virtual" because the customer can only see and order from these restaurants online.